 Money: The currency is the British Pound (GBP), which is divided into 100 pence.
-ATMs are available in almost all towns and Visa, MasterCard, and American Express are widely accepted; visitors with other cards should check with their credit card companies in advance.
+ATMs are available in almost all towns and Visa, MasterCard and American Express are widely accepted.
 Foreign currency can be exchanged at bureaux de change and large hotels, however better exchange rates are likely to be found at banks.

 Language: English is the official language, though visitors will be astonished by the variety of regional accents.